mycodecrafting/php-beanstalk/docs/source/class-ref/BeanstalkJob.rst

 .. php:method:: delete(  )

-    Delete the job
+    :Description: Delete the job
     :returns: *boolean*
-    :throws: :php:class:`BeanstalkException`
+    :throws: *BeanstalkException*

     The delete command removes a job from the server entirely.
 It is normally used by the client when the job has successfully run to completion.

 .. php:method:: getConnection(  )

-    Get the beanstalkd connection for the job
+    :Description: Get the beanstalkd connection for the job

-    :returns: :php:class:`BeanstalkConnection`
+    :returns: *BeanstalkConnection*

 .. php:method:: getId(  )

-    Get the job id
+    :Description: Get the job id
     :returns: *integer*

 .. php:method:: getMessage(  )

-    Get the job body/message
+    :Description: Get the job body/message
     :returns: *mixed* String of body for simple message; stdClass for JSON messages

 .. php:method:: release( [ $delay = 10 , $priority = 5 ] )

-    Release the job
+    :Description: Release the job
     :param integer $delay: Number of seconds to wait before putting the job in the ready queue.
 The job will be in the "delayed" state during this time
     :param integer $priority: A new priority to assign to the job
     :returns: *boolean*